Outline of solar energy

 The following outline is provided as an overview of and topical guide to solar energy:

 Solar energy is radiant light and heat from the Sun.
 It has been harnessed by humans since ancient times using a range of ever-evolving technologies.
-Solar energy technologies include solar heating, solar photovoltaics, solar thermal electricity and solar architecture.
-These can make considerable contributions to solving some of the most urgent problems that the world now faces.
+Modern day applications of solar energy technologies include solar heating, solar photovoltaics, solar thermal electricity and solar architecture.
+Today, these technologies serve as critical components for mitigation of global energy and environmental challenges.

 Overview

 Solar energy can be described as all of the following: